I will try to answer your question, but I can't quite understand some of your writing, and your question is quite complex.

 First, slow down during self-pleasuring and unlearn that old pattern of quick orgasm.
 Try teasing yourself by stimulating yourself just to the point where you feel you’re about to orgasm, then backing off and relaxing, and then beginning again.
 This will give you a sense of control as well as teach you to recognize your own point of no return (when you know you're about to have an orgasm, no matter what).
 Another thing to try is when you feel yourself getting close to orgasm, relax, breathe deeply, and cease movement.
 Some men also find they last longer if they have an orgasm on their own awhile before beginning partner sex.
 This tends to take the edge off, if you will.

 Once you feel in control of your orgasm, you can also examine whether you have any feelings of discomfort with being sexual—either with yourself or with a partner.
 These feelings of discomfort can create extreme conflict and cause you to feel the need to get it over with quickly.
 If you look at sex as something to finish quickly—get it up, get it in, get it off—you’ll need to let go of that old mentality.
 And naturally, any relationship conflicts can also contribute.
-For instance, if you’re worried that your wife is going to judge you as less manly, this can contribute to your anxiety.
+If your wife is a "perfectionist" as you say, it's likely that she's contributing to this pattern by making you feel anxious.

 So talk with her about this.
 If you and your wife are flexible and open to trying new things, you’ll both have smiles on your faces as the years go by.
 Dr. J